-Takes a capture block and executes that block once for every substring that would be generated by splitting the base string object on a line break.
+Executes a given capture block once for every substring that would be generated by splitting the base string on a line break.
 Every line break character is recognized: "\r", "\n", and "\r\n".
 Each of the substrings can be accessed in the capture block through the special local variable #1.

-'''

 string->forEachMatch(exp::string)

-'''